luk3yx/minetest-scriptblocks/README.md

 Scriptblocks are blocks that you can use for creating simple programs.
 They are one of the most complicated parts of this mod, which can be a good thing or a bad thing depending on your viewpoint.

+### An important note

+Scriptblocks can handle values of various types, such as objects (tables), strings, numbers and booleans.
+Recent changes mean that scriptblocks no longer convert between them when it is unnecessary.
+As a result, attempting to compare the equality of, say, a boolean with the string "true" will result in false, because a boolean is not a string.
+Please keep this in mind as you program with scriptblocks, to avoid messy coding (building? :P) and frustration.

 ### Basics

 When the Mesecon Detector scriptblock (which is yellow with an exclamation mark on it) receives mesecon power, it triggers any scriptblocks adjacent to it.
 Each scriptblock will then trigger each scriptblock adjacent to itself (excluding the one that triggered it in the first place).